igrande0/Molecule-Viewer/README.md

 Molecule-Viewer
 ===============

-An Android application for viewing 2D and 3D models of molecules.
+An Android application for viewing 2D models of molecules.